Questions and answers related to COVID-19

 - A student taking online courses from their home country and is NOT on an approved vacation term. – Due to current circumstances, we understand that SEVIS has allowed students to do this, whether as a partial quarter or for the full quarter.
 Should your students opt to pay for the premium to avoid gaps in coverage, they must acknowledge their understanding (preferably in writing so you have record) that they DO NOT have benefits/coverage in their home countries during this time.
 Also, if a student has returned home to take classes online for the spring term and chooses to stay for the summer term as well, even if they are eligible for a vacation term, will NOT be eligible to continue coverage as they are already OUTSIDE of the U.S.

 Yes, tuition will cost the same.
 The one exception is with regards to fees.
-If the course was to be offered online originally, there is an eLearning fee of $6 that will be assesed.
+An eLearning fee of $6/credit will be assessed for online classes and several campus fees will be waived.

-Students can pay their bill online through ctcLink.
+Students can pay their bill online by credit card:

 As this is a fluid situation, we also urge you to regularly monitor the official sources of information we have provided you including the CDC, U.S. Department of State and the World Health Organization: